High-frequency direction finding: Battle of Britain

 During the rush to install the Chain Home (CH) radar systems prior to the Battle of Britain, CH stations were located as far forward as possible, along the shoreline, in order to provide maximum warning time.
-This meant that the inland areas over the British Isles did not have radar coverage, relying instead on the newly formed Royal Observer Corps (ROC) for visual tracking in this area.
-While the ROC were able to provide information on large raids, fighters were too small and too high to be positively identified.
+This meant that the inland areas over the British Isles did not have radar coverage, relying instead on the Observer Corps (later Royal Observer Corps) for visual tracking in this area.
+While the Observer Corps were able to provide information on large raids, fighters were too small and too high to be positively identified.
 As the entire Dowding system of air control relied on ground direction, some solution to locating their own fighters was needed.

 The expedient solution to this was the use of huff-duff stations to tune in on the fighter's radios.
 Every Sector Control, in charge of a selection of fighter squadrons, was equipped with a huff-duff receiver, along with two other sub-stations located at distant points, about 30 miles away.
 These stations would listen for broadcasts from the fighters, compare the angles to triangulate their location, and then relay that information to the control rooms.
-Comparing the positions of the enemy reported by the ROC and the fighters from the huff-duff systems, the Sector Commanders could easily direct the fighters to intercept the enemy.
+Comparing the positions of the enemy reported by the Observer Corps and the fighters from the huff-duff systems, the Sector Commanders could easily direct the fighters to intercept the enemy.

 To aid in this process, a system known as "pip-squeak" was installed on some of the fighters, at least two per section (with up to four sections per squadron).
 Pip-squeak automatically sent out a steady tone for 14 seconds every minute, offering ample time for the huff-duff operators to track the signal.
 It had the drawback of tying up the aircraft's radio while broadcasting its DF signal.

 The need for DF sets was so acute that the Air Ministry initially was unable to supply the numbers requested by Hugh Dowding, commander of RAF Fighter Command.
 In simulated battles during 1938 the system was demonstrated to be so useful that the Ministry responded by providing Bellini-Tosi systems with the promise that CRT versions would replace them as soon as possible.
 This could be accomplished in the field, simply by connecting the existing antennas to a new receiver set.
 By 1940 these were in place at all 29 Fighter Command "sectors", and were a major part of the system that won the battle.